4º Xou da Xuxa: Promotion

 Most of the songs were performed and performed on program Xou da Xuxa.
 A special edition of the child was made where the presenter released some songs from the album.

-"Remelexuxa" won a clip at Fantástico (Fantastic) in 1989, "Milagre da Vida" won a music videos at the Christmas special of the same year and "Tindolelê" won a video at the 1990 Christmas special.
+"Remelexuxa" got a clip at Fantástico (Fantastic) in 1989, "Milagre da Vida" got a music videos at the Christmas special of the same year and "Tindolelê" got a video at the 1990 Christmas special.

 Xuxa also released the album in the programs Globo de Ouro and Domingão do Faustão.
 In addition to the Xou da Xuxa 89 tour, started on August 5, 1989 and closed on December 10 of the same year.

 Also a TV commercial in three versions was published, advertisements in newspapers and magazines and billboards by some Brasília capitals of Brazil like São Paulo.